 Living here on the West Coast, we spend time on our beaches year round.
 I feel a close connection to our coastline and the natural splendour surrounding us and instinctively understand the importance of keeping our oceans healthy and pristine for my children and generations to come.

 Not all litter is created equal.
 It’s estimated that plastics makes up about 90% of the debris floating in our oceans, and about 80% of that garbage originates from land-based sources.
+(The other 20% is marine-based, mainly abandoned fishing nets, fishing gear, and waste from aquaculture.)
 We don’t know how long it might take for these plastics to break down, or if they ever do, which is why it’s so important to get a handle on this problem.
 Here are 7 things you should consider cutting out from your daily life to help protect our oceans.

 As if smoking wasn’t unhealthy enough for you, it’s also really unhealthy for our oceans.
 According to the Ocean Conservancy, cigarette butts are the most common item collected during cleanups.
 With over 4.5 trillion cigarettes littered worldwide every year, these are the most common litter in the ocean (and worldwide).